Should I go to sixth form or college?

 Some students prefer a learning environment which is very regulated rather than organising things on their own.
 You need to take a look at yourself and work out where you would achieve better – after all, that’s what matters in the end.

-IMPORTANT: Up until now you have progressed from one academic year to the next automatically.
+Remember - up until now you have progressed from one academic year to the next automatically.
 It doesn’t work like that once you have finished Year 11 – in a sixth form, sixth-form college or FE college you will more than likely need to succeed in the first year of your course in order to enter the second year.

 Further information